Page Hero

 The Ethics of AI: Navigating AI-Generated Evidence in the Courtroom – Brian Chase (Tucson, AZ)

-11:35 am From Crime Scene Investigation to "Not Guilty!" – Jay Clark (Cincinnati, OH) and William 'Bill' Gallagher (Cincinnati, OH) Exploring the Trustworthiness of AI and Hallucinations – Patrick Barone (Birmingham, MI)
+11:35 am From Crime Scene Investigation to "Not Guilty!" – Jay Clark (Cincinnati, OH) and William 'Bill' Gallagher (Cincinnati, OH) AI on the Witness Stand: Trust, Truth, and Hallucinations in Criminal Defense – Patrick Barone (Birmingham, MI)

 12:35 pm Lunch break on your own